AlienHub/ChatMermaid/README_EN.md

 - [ ] Can support dialogue mode, you can talk to the robot, and the robot will draw an optimized output Mermaid flow chart according to the dialogue content
 - [ ] better page style

+## how to use

+1. Clone the project code.
+2. Use `yarn install` to install the dependencies required by the project.
+3. Use `yarn dev` to view the running results.

+### main logic file

+Currently all logic codes are in `/src/App.vue`.

 ## Hope to get help

 Since I am not a professional developer, the project is currently just a simple demo, and I hope to get help to improve the project better.